Weather in Portugal in March

 Is March a good time to visit Portugal?

 Yes, March is a great time to visit.
-This time of year usually sees a moderate flow of tourists, meaning you'll dodge the bustling crowds of summer and early autumn, yet still soak up some lovely weather and mild temperatures.
+This time of year usually sees a moderate flow of tourists, meaning you'll dodge the bustling crowds of summer and early fall, yet still soak up some lovely weather and mild temperatures.

 Accommodation and getting around are generally wallet-friendly during March, a welcomed relief from the high-season price tags.
 But keep an eye out, as prices might nudge up a bit as spring approaches and more visitors start trickling in.